filefoxper/airma/packages/@airma/react-state/README.md

 # @airma/react-state

 `@airma/react-state` is a simple state management tool for react app.
+You can visit the [document](https://filefoxper.github.io/airma/#/react-state/index) for details.

 It works like that: